JSONScript/jsonscript/LANGUAGE.md

 `$else` keyword is optional, if it is absent and the condition is `false`, `$if` will evaluate to `null`.

-Simple scalar values can be used in any place where the script is expected - they evaluate to themselves.
+Scalar values can be used in any place where the script is expected - they evaluate to themselves.
 We can refactor the script above in this way:

 ```JSON
 {